 Who is subject to HIPAA’s rules about protected health information?

-The HIPAA Privacy Rule applies to any HIPAA-covered entity, including healthcare providers, health insurers, and healthcare clearinghouses.
-However, these rules also apply to employers if they somehow operate in one or more of those capacities—such as if you are administering an HRA.
+The HIPAA Privacy Rule applies to any HIPAA-covered entity, including medical providers, insurers, and healthcare clearinghouses.
+However, these rules also apply to employers if they operate in one or more of those capacities, such as administering a health benefit like an HRA.

-HIPAA defines and limits the circumstances in which an individual’s PHI may be used or disclosed by covered entities.
-Through the Privacy Rule, an employer can’t use or disclose PHI, except as the Privacy Rule permits or requires, or as the individual who is the subject of the information (or the individual’s personal representative) authorizes it in writing.
+HIPAA defines and limits the circumstances in which covered entities may use or disclose an individual’s PHI.
+An employer can’t use or disclose PHI except as the Privacy Rule permits or requires or as the individual who is the subject of the information (or the individual’s representative) authorizes it in writing.

-If any of the above happens, your organization can end up with some hefty consequences.
-The penalties for HIPAA noncompliance are meant to fit the crime, so fines can range from $100 to $50,000 per individual violation, depending on how serious the perceived level of negligence is.
+If any of the above happens, your organization can have hefty consequences.
+The penalties for HIPAA noncompliance fines can range from $100 to $50,000 per individual violation, depending on the severity of the perceived level of negligence.

-If things are really serious, some violations can even result in jail time for the ones responsible for the information getting out.
+If the situation is severe, some violations can even result in jail time for the ones responsible for the information getting out.

 How do I keep my employees’ protected health information safe?

-As an employer offering an HRA, it’s your responsibility to keep any of your employees’ PHI safe so that it’s not shared or viewed by those who aren’t authorized to see it.
+Even though your organization may not be a healthcare operation, you need to take PHI seriously as an employer.
+If you’re offering a health benefit like an HRA, it’s your responsibility to keep any of your employees’ PHI safe so that it’s not shared or viewed by those who aren’t authorized to see it.

 Here are just a few ways to keep your employees’ PHI secure: